TsvetanG2/Multi-tenant-DocApp-with-independent-database-for-each-tenant-domain/README.md

-# Multi-tenant Doctor Appointments with Independent Databases
+# Multi-tenant Doc App with Independent Databases
 ## Overview
 This repository contains a multi-tenant doctor appointments application with independent databases for each tenant domain.
 It is designed to provide a scalable and secure solution for managing appointments across multiple tenants while ensuring data isolation and privacy.